betiol/weather-app/README.md

 - ✅ Interactive map visualization of user locations using Google Maps
 - ✅ Real-time updates across all connected clients
 - ✅ Type-safe end-to-end API using tRPC
-- ✅ Modern UI with dark mode support and animations
 - ✅ Monorepo architecture for better code organization and sharing
 - ✅ Automated deployment using GitHub Actions
 - ✅ Backend deployed to Google Cloud Run